-Nevertheless, for the moment, the dreams are only to be seen as the material I want to work with now.
-I want to produce a series of works, deriving from these dreams.
+Because of this, I want to produce a series of works, deriving from these dreams.
 I'm going to analyze these works afterwards and discover what the underlying pattern of my fascination is.

-Roughly speaking, the project can go into three directions:
+Roughly speaking, from there, the project can go into three directions:

-- navigation.
+- Navigation.
 The fact that I can navigate through my mind, open doors and find chunks of thoughts that I haven't accessed for years, and move through my mind in a way that I cannot even begin to imagine doing when I'm awake, truly fascinates me.
-This navigational system for narration has struck me in the way that all the data that is accesible to me deeply links to one another in every way (for example, I always dream about either my grandma's yard, her house, my parents' house or their yard). - the process of remembering also fascinates me.
+This navigational system for narration has struck me in the way that all the data that is accessible to me deeply links to one another in every way (for example, I always dream about either my grandma's yard, her house, my parents' house or their yard). - The process of remembering also fascinates me.
 This relates to the iteration of thought and the creation of a memory.
 This also goes back to my previous project, 'Man on a Beach, Posing'.
-This creation of memory is also what happens when I try out different ways of documenting my dreams, at that very moment I am creating the story, the different ways of documenting (writing a story, note taking, video documenting, etc) have a great effect on how well I remember something in the future. - objects in my dreams.
+This creation of memory is also what happens when I try out different ways of documenting my dreams, at that very moment I am creating the story, the different ways of documenting (writing a story, note taking, video documenting, etc) have a great effect on how well I remember something in the future. - Objects in my dreams.
 I often dream about objects, devices, products and projects.
 This too can be described in multiple ways.
 First I could see my mind as a translation machine, a machine that makes new machines.
 I'm inventing as I'm trying to remember, in this way my mind is a translation machine from dream to memory, creating something physical.
 The other take on this is to make a translation machine myself, that works in a similar way to the process of my dreams.
 Often in dreams one thing morphs into another, without you noticing in.
-The machine would takes one thing and turns it into another, a machine that makes connections between two things that don't seem logical at first sight, but the outcome somehow makes sense when you see it.
+The machine would take one thing and turn it into another, a machine that makes connections between two things that don't seem logical at first sight, but the outcome somehow makes sense when you see it.
 I want to make a translation that makes things physically tangible, decodes it so to say.